 7 Street Arts Of George Town, Penang Malaysia

-Penang, Malaysia — If you’re going to Penang for a weekend trip or a quick getaway, then you shouldn’t miss out the street art of George Town that you’ll find there.
-It’s a must-visit place especially if you happen to be a fan of beautiful and noteworthy street art.
+Penang, Malaysia — If you’re going to Penang for a weekend trip or a quick getaway, then you shouldn’t miss out on the street art of George Town that you’ll find there.
+It’s a must-visit place, especially if you happen to be a fan of beautiful and noteworthy street art.

 101 Lost Kittens

-It’s not actually an artist but rather a collection by artists: Natthapon Muangkliang who is Thai and Louise Low and Tang Yeok Khang who are both Malaysians.
+It’s not actually an artist but rather a collection by artists: Natthapon Muangkliang, Thai, and Louise Low and Tang Yeok Khang, who are both Malaysians.
 The collection features 12 cat-related arts to build awareness toward lost and stray animals.